-In approving study-abroad courses, the department will also determine the level of the courses in question (300, 400, etc.).
+In approving study-abroad courses, the department will also determine the level of the courses in question with respect to RLL courses offered at BC (3000, 4000, etc.).
 In choosing courses abroad, students should keep in mind the following criteria:

-- 300-level classes advance the student's linguistic proficiency as their primary objective.
+- 3000-level courses at BC advance the student's linguistic proficiency as their primary objective.
 They develop the ability to narrate and describe, emphasizing close work with primary texts.
-They have at least 38-42 hours of contact time and must include a formal written component or equivalent.
+They have at least 38-42 hours of contact time and must include a formal written component or its equivalent.

-- 400-level (French), 500-level (Italian) and 600-level (Hispanic Studies) classes develop a student's ability to think critically, articulate abstractions and construct an intellectual argument about a text and its contexts.
-They have at least 38-42 hours of contact time and must include a substantial analytical written component or equivalent.
+- 4000-level (French), 5000-level (Italian) and 6000-level (Hispanic Studies) courses develop a student's ability to think critically, articulate abstractions, and construct an intellectual argument about a text and its contexts.
+They have at least 38-42 hours of contact time and must include a substantial analytical written component or its equivalent.

-- In the case of Hispanic Studies, majors and minors who have taken and completed SPAN3395 (Contextos) will receive credit only for courses taken abroad at the 600-level.
+- In the case of Hispanic Studies, majors and minors who have completed SPAN3395 (Contextos) will receive credit only for courses taken abroad at the 6000-level.